Infineon/optiga-trust-m-explorer/User Guide.md

 Write metadata functions description

 ![](images/General_Features/write_metadata/functions.png)
-[^Figure 21]: Write Metadata functions described
+[^Figure 24]: Write Metadata functions described

-### Read Metadata
+### Read Metdata
 Read Metadata from specified Object ID

-To read metadata from an Object ID, select one Object ID from the six types of the Data Objects to read from, then click "Read Metadata".
+To read metadata from an Object ID, select one Object ID from the six types of the Data Objects to read from, then click "Read Metdata".
 For this example *0xF1D0* is selected

 ![](images/General_Features/write_metadata/read_metadata.png)
-[^Figure 22]: Read Metadata from Object ID 0xF1D0
+[^Figure 25]: Read Metadata from Object ID 0xF1D0

 ### Write Metadata
 Write Metadata to specified Object ID